Inflammatory bowel disease is a serious but treatable condition in children.

 The classic presentation for CD is abdominal pain, diarrhea, poor appetite, and weight loss.
 Children with UC may have similar symptoms that include chronic (>2 weeks) abdominal pain, hematochezia, and tenesmus.
 Inflammatory extraintestinal manifestations occur in 25% to 35% of patients with either CD or UC and commonly affect the skin, joints, liver, eye, and bone.
 Indeed, extraintestinal manifestations of CD are more common in children with colonic disease as compared to isolated small-bowel CD involvement.
 Growth delay, which is commonly associated with CD, also occurs in severe UC, which is more common in pediatric patients.

 A genetic predisposition has been found in pediatric patients with IBD.
-Population-based studies have shown that 10% ...
+Population-based studies have ...